es-clip/es-clip.github.io/draft.md

    </table>
    <figcaption style="text-align: left; color:#FF6C00; padding-top: 0;">Figure: Our method fitting painting "Mona Lisa"</figcaption>
    <figcaption style="text-align: left; padding-top: 0;">
-      Our Method leverages modern ES (PGPE with ClipUp), which 50 triangles and runs for 10,000 steps to fit the target image "Mona Lisa"' here.
+      Our method leverages modern ES (PGPE with ClipUp), which 50 triangles and runs for 10,000 steps to fit the target image "Mona Lisa"' here.
-      The target image is followed by the finally evolved results and the evolution process follows the target image.
+      The target image is followed by the finally evolved results and the evolution process.
    </figcaption>
 </div>

 With the recent resurgence of interest in evolution strategies (ES) in the machine learning community<dt-cite key="salimans2017evolution,ha2017evolving"></dt-cite>, in this work, we revisit the use of ES for creativity applications as an alternative to gradient-based methods.
-For the image-approximation with shapes task, we find that modern ES algorithms offer large improvements in both quality and efficiency when compared to traditional genetic algorithms, and as we will also demonstrate, even comparable to state-of-the-art differentiable rendering methods<dt-cite key="laine2020modular"></dt-cite>.
+For approximating an image with shapes, we find that modern ES algorithms offer large improvements in both quality and efficiency when compared to traditional genetic algorithms, and as we will also demonstrate, even comparable to state-of-the-art differentiable rendering methods<dt-cite key="laine2020modular"></dt-cite>.

 <div style="text-align: center;">
    <a name="fig-es-clip-examples"> </a>